emberjs/rfcs/text/0000-modifiers.md

 <b {{crum bing='whoop'}} zip="bango">Hm...</b>
 ```

-Element modifiers may be invoked with params or hash arguments.
+Element modifiers may be invoked with positional and/or named arguments.

 ### Definition and lookup